Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 Having a heroin addiction means a person is struggling a double battle – psychological and physical addiction.

-Upon entering rehab, the person will immediately begin heroin detox.
+Upon entering drug and alcohol rehab for heroin addiction, the patient will immediately begin a heroin detox.
 This is to support the body as it goes through heroin withdrawal.

 Doctors will provide prescription drugs to ease symptoms and the usual associated pain and nausea.